At what age do you become president? State security bodies. The phenomenon of Putin's Russia

 Childhood and family of Vladimir Putin

-Vladimir Putin's father, Vladimir Spiridonovich Putin, served in the submarine fleet from 1933 to 1934.
-In June 1941 he was called to the front.
-Defending the Nevsky Piglet, Vladimir Spiridonovich was seriously wounded in the leg.
-After the war, he worked as a foreman at the Yegorov factory.
+Vladimir Putin’s father, Vladimir Spiridonovich Putin, served in the submarine fleet from 1933 to 1934.
+In June 1941 he was called up to the front.
+While defending the Nevsky patch, Vladimir Spiridonovich was seriously wounded in the leg.
+After the war, he worked as a foreman at the Egorov plant.

 Mom - Maria Ivanovna Shelomova - survived the blockade, then also worked at the factory.

-Vladimir Putin's grandfather was a cook, his dishes were served at the table of the highest state and party officials, including Stalin and Lenin.
+Vladimir Putin's grandfather was a cook, his dishes were served to the table of the highest government and party officials, including Stalin and Lenin.

 Vladimir Vladimirovich Putin is the third son in the family.
-Two of his older brothers died in childhood: brother Victor - passed away before the war, Albert died in the blockade.
+His two older brothers died in childhood: brother Victor passed away before the war, Albert died during the blockade.

-The Putins lived in a communal apartment without amenities in Baskov Lane.
-Already after Vladimir Vladimirovich became president, he shared that as a child he liked to watch Soviet films about intelligence officers and dreamed of working in state authorities.
+The Putins lived in a communal apartment without amenities on Baskov Lane.
+After Vladimir Vladimirovich became president, he shared that as a child he loved to watch Soviet films about intelligence officers and dreamed of working in government agencies.

-Until 1965, Vladimir Putin studied at an eight-year school, then he graduated from a secondary special school with a chemical bias, then there was the law faculty of the Leningrad State University.
+Until 1965, Vladimir Putin studied at an eight-year school, then graduated from a secondary special school with a chemical focus, then attended the law department of the Leningrad State University.
 Zhdanov (now St. Petersburg State University).
-In his student years, he joined the CPSU.
+During his student years, he joined the CPSU.
 As a student, Vladimir Vladimirovich met Anatoly Sobchak, who then held the position of associate professor at Leningrad State University.

 Putin's career in the KGB